Bankruptcy Paralegal Duties

 Salary and Job Outlook

-According to the U.S. Bureau of Labor Statistics’ current Occupational Employment Statistics, the median annual salary for paralegals and legal assistants is $52,920.
+According to the U.S. Bureau of Labor Statistics’ 2022 Occupational Employment Statistics, the median annual salary for paralegals and legal assistants is $59,200.

 Actual salaries may vary greatly based on specialization within the field, location, years of experience, and a variety of other factors.
 National long-term projections of employment growth may not reflect local and/or short-term economic or job conditions, and do not guarantee actual job growth.

-The Bureau of Labor Statistics projects paralegal job growth at 12% through 2030, which is faster than average for all occupations.
+The Bureau of Labor Statistics projects paralegal job growth at 14.1% through 2031, which is much faster than average for all occupations.
 Because more law firms are trying to implement cost-saving measures, they are likely to hire more paralegals.
 But job seekers with paralegal certificates and work experience will have the easiest time landing those jobs.